evgeny-kirichuk/books-shop/README.md

 npm run server:prod
 ```

-This command will run the backend.
-The backend app automatically uses the front-end build.
+This command will run the backend on http://localhost:5500.
+The backend app serves the front-end build.

 <br/>

-## To run conteinerized production environment use:
+## To run a Dockerized production environment, use:

 ```
 npm run build:client